 How does AMH appear in PCOS?

-In polycystic ovary syndrome, AMH tends to be elevated — sometimes two to three times the typical age-band value — because women with PCOS carry an unusually large pool of small antral follicles, and each follicle contributes AMH.8 The 2023 International Evidence-Based Guideline for PCOS now lists elevated AMH as an acceptable alternative to ultrasound for confirming polycystic ovarian morphology, one of the three Rotterdam criteria.
+If you have polycystic ovary syndrome, your AMH tends to be elevated — sometimes two to three times the typical age-band value — because you carry an unusually large pool of small antral follicles, and each follicle contributes AMH.8 The 2023 International Evidence-Based Guideline for PCOS now lists elevated AMH as an acceptable alternative to ultrasound for confirming polycystic ovarian morphology, one of the three Rotterdam criteria.
 The guideline explicitly declined to recommend a universal cut-off because different commercial assays produce different absolute values; separate validation studies on widely used assays such as the Roche Elecsys have proposed practical thresholds in the region of 3.2 ng/mL.
-Either way, AMH alone is not sufficient — it must be combined with at least one of the other Rotterdam criteria.8
+Either way, your AMH on its own is not sufficient — it must be combined with at least one of the other Rotterdam criteria.8

-Here's where many people get confused: a high AMH in the context of PCOS is not a sign of better fertility.
-PCOS often involves ovulatory dysfunction, insulin resistance, and an inflammatory environment that can complicate conception, even though the egg pool itself is large.8 If you have PCOS and an elevated AMH, the number reflects the size of your antral follicle pool — it does not mean you are more fertile than someone with a "normal" AMH.
+Here is where many people get confused, so let us be plain with you: a high AMH in the context of PCOS is not a sign of better fertility.
+PCOS often involves ovulatory dysfunction, insulin resistance, and an inflammatory environment that can complicate conception, even though your egg pool itself is large.8 If you have PCOS and an elevated AMH, your number reflects the size of your antral follicle pool — it does not mean you are more fertile than someone with a "normal" AMH.

 What can artificially raise or lower an AMH measurement?

-Several factors can shift an AMH reading independent of true ovarian reserve, and they matter when you are interpreting your result.
+Before you read too much into a single number, it helps to know what can move it.
+Several things can shift your AMH reading independent of your true ovarian reserve, and they matter when you are interpreting your own result.

-Hormonal contraception is the largest of these.
-A 2023 population study of 42,684 women in Fertility and Sterility found that current users of combined oral contraceptives, the vaginal ring, the contraceptive implant, and hormonal IUDs all had significantly lower mean AMH values than non-users, with combined pills and the ring producing the largest measured reductions.
-The effect was strongest in long-term users, and AMH values typically rebound toward baseline after stopping hormonal contraception.6 If you have just come off the pill and tested AMH within a few months, your number is almost certainly an undercount of your true reserve.
+Hormonal contraception is the largest of these, and if you use it, you should know what it does to your number.
+In a 2023 population study of 42,684 women published in Fertility and Sterility, current users of combined oral contraceptives, the vaginal ring, the contraceptive implant, and hormonal IUDs all had significantly lower mean AMH values than non-users — with combined pills and the ring producing the largest measured reductions.
+The effect was strongest in long-term users, and AMH values typically rebound toward baseline once you stop hormonal contraception.6 If you have just come off the pill and tested AMH within a few months, your number is almost certainly an undercount of your true reserve.

 Other influences include: time of measurement (AMH is more stable than other reproductive hormones but can still vary modestly across the cycle), recent ovarian surgery (which can lower AMH by removing follicle-containing tissue), and laboratory assay differences (different commercial AMH assays give different absolute values).3,4